 - When they are avoidable or discretionary

 - When they are incurred in lieu of another

 If one wants to summarize, cost classifications have been proved useful to management.
 Cost analysts have developed a number of the different costs that helps them in the classification of costs for a variety of managerial applications.
 Different purposes require different cost constructs.

 This has been a guide to what are Period Costs and its definition.
-Here we discuss the types and formula of period cost along with examples & its relevance for decision making.
+Here we discuss the types and formula of period expense along with its relevance for decision making.
 You can learn more about accounting from the following articles –